-LeBron James is headed to the Miami Heat, but there’s room in the state of Florida for another superstar – at least, there should be.
+LeBron James is heading to the Miami Heat, but there’s room in the state of Florida for another superstar – at least, there should be.

-The Orlando Magic should aggressively counter Miami’s new and deadly trio of players (that have agreed to play for the Heat – with contract negotiations still pending).
+The Orlando Magic should aggressively counter Miami’s new and deadly trio of players (pending contract negotiations) with a major move of their own.

-The Magic now shift from being the 2nd seed in the Eastern conference last season to arguably the 2nd best team in the state.
+The Magic shift from being the 2nd seed in the Eastern conference to arguably the 2nd best team in the state.

 “I want to win now,” Chris Paul said to John Reid of The Times Picayune late last week.

-Paul also went on to profess his love for the city of New Orleans, but reiterated a similar point – and a willingness to play elsewhere.
+Paul also went on to profess his love for the city of New Orleans – and a willingness to play elsewhere.

 “My first choice is New Orleans,” Paul said in a story by Chris Broussard of ESPN The Magazine.
 “I just want to make sure we’re committed to winning.
 If we’re not committed to winning and trying to get better so we can contend with the Lakers, the Celtics and all these other top teams, then I’m open to being traded.”